liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/03-creating-liferay-components.markdown

     - `bnd.bnd`
     - `build.gradle`

-Since you're creating an implementation module (a.k.a. service module), not an API module, the contents of the generated class is much closer to what you actually need.
+Since you're creating an implementation module (a.k.a. a service module) instead of an API module, the contents of the generated class is much closer to what you actually need.

 First, you need to modify the generated `GreetingImpl.java` file so that it